How to Squat Properly

 By close I mean 6-10 inches wider than shoulder width.
 If you have shoulder problems, this is not an option and you will need to grab the bar wider.

-Now, to engage your lats, pull down on the bar.
+Now, to engage your lats, pull down on the bar just a bit.
 You should feel your lats flare out to the side.

 With your head straight, chest up and back arched, take a deep breath and hold it then unrack the weight and take two steps back.

-Your feet should be a bit wider than shoulder width apart.
+Your feet should be a bit wider than shoulder width apart and rotated out about thirty degrees.
 Think of an athletic stance.

-For example- the stance you would play linebacker in or guard someone in basketball.
+For example- the stance you would play linebacker in, or wait for a serve in beach volleyball or guard someone in basketball.
 That’s usually about the exact width you want your stance to be.

 The Descent

-Before beginning your descent exhale and get into position.
-Now take a huge breath and fill your belly with air.
+Before beginning your descent take a huge breath and fill your belly with air.

 Hold the air in your abdomen, not your chest.
 Basically you want to push your abs out as far as you can while also bracing them like you’re going to take a punch.